TwwcTech/WindowsTempFilesPurge/README.md

 **Platform**: Windows 10+

 **Description**: TempFilePurge is an efficient open-source application designed to help users maintain a clean and optimized system.
-It achieves this by purging all unnecessary and unused temporary files from your system, freeing up valuable storage space and improving system performance.
+It achieves this by purging all unnecessary and unused temporary files from your local application data folder, freeing up storage space and improving system performance.

 **Key Features**:
 - **Efficient Purging**: TempFilePurge swiftly identifies and removes all not-in-use temporary files, reducing clutter and enhancing your system's efficiency.